Katterrina/fimuni_statnice/spolecny_zaklad/4_databaze.md

 - clustered index = index-sequential file / B+file
     - records are stored in leaf nodes and cannot be accessed in any other way than by this index
 - non-clustered index = secondary index / B+tree

+*A clustered index means you are telling the database to store close values actually close to one another on the disk.
+This has the benefit of rapid scan / retrieval of records falling into some range of clustered index values.*

 - covering index
     - dotaz může být úplně zodpovězen jenom s tímhle indexem
 - indexed view